Trump on defensive as critics seize on reports he insulted U.S. veterans

 “It will resonate” with the military, he added.

-Retired U.S. Army Colonel Jeff McCausland, a former National Security Council official, wrote in an op-ed for NBC News on Sunday that Trump over the years had demonstrated “a clear pattern of disrespect toward the military.”
+Retired U.S. Army Colonel Jeff McCausland wrote in an NBC News op-ed on Sunday that Trump over the years had demonstrated “a clear pattern of disrespect toward the military.”

-The furor over the Sept.
-3 report in The Atlantic could dent support for Trump among service members, a key constituency for the Republican which largely backed him in 2016.

 The Atlantic reported that Trump made the disparaging remarks after canceling a visit to an American cemetery during a November 2018 trip to France, an account the president denied on Thursday and on Sunday said was “disinformation.”